Business leaders who idealize ownership set the new entrepreneur up for failure.

 Entrepreneurship isn’t for the faint of heart — and it isn't impossible.
 Knowing what to expect and having a solid strategy are key components to a successful and profitable business.

-Having spent the last thirty years in the corporate world and helping others build their businesses, I've learned a few things about the ins and outs, ups and downs.
+Having spent time in the corporate world as well as helping businesses, I've learned a few things about the ins and outs, ups and downs.
 Here are a few important points.

 1. Leaving your job — even one you hate — can be hard.